-In fulfilling its corporate social responsibility, for the year 2020/21 the Authority spent TZS 23.65 million (2019/20: TZS 24.53 million) as donations to support the community in which the Authority operates in form of social and financial aid.
-Donations made by the Authority were mainly in the areas of education, health, sports, environmental conservation and corporate governance.
+In fulfilling its corporate social responsibility, for the year 2021/22 the Authority engaged itself on CSR activities to support the community in which it operates in form of social and financial aid.
+The CSR activities were mainly in the areas of education, health, sports, environmental conservation and corporate governance.